How to Make a Low Budget Movie or Short Film

 • Find local YouTubers, TikTokers, Instagrammers, or other social media personalities.
 Even the small ones.
 Especially the small ones.

 • Get on your local newspaper multiple times.
+Having many local angles to your film helps.

-• Stick posters wherever it is legally permissible to do so
+• Stick posters wherever it is legally permissible to do so.

 • Get your trailer on every screen at every mall, bar, saloon, hospital, gym and sports center.
 And your poster next to that screen!

 Sometimes, you’ll need to place ads because people won’t take you seriously.
 Money always talks.
-You still need some to print posters or flyers, or to make phone calls, or to go to the other end of the town hundreds of times for meetings.
+You still need some money to print posters or flyers, or to make phone calls, or to go to the other end of the town hundreds of times for meetings.

-In a large city, it won’t.
-It’s funny how that works.
 Large cities have more people (just like a country has more people), but they’re harder to reach because the demands on their attention are more.

 Yes.
 It’s been done before.
 Thousands of times.

 Somebody somewhere is making a movie right now.
-Let’s see how.

 1 Stop making excuses

 Some people look at the empty wallet and say: “Oh, that’s a problem”.
-Others say: “So what?
-That’s one less problem I have to worry about.”
+Others say: “That’s one less problem I have to worry about.”

 Which one is you?

 The people I see fail the most in life are those who are great at finding reasons not to do something.
-E.g., “I don’t have a camera”, “I don’t know anybody”, “I don’t have 10-bit 4:2:2”, etc.
+E.g., “I don’t have a nice camera”, “I don’t know anybody”, “I don’t have 10-bit 4:2:2”, etc.

 Try to take ownership of your life and look for reasons to get something done.
+Stop making excuses.
+Look for solutions.

 2 Write stories about the people you know